MSE 37000 Electrical, Optical, and Magnetic Properties of Materials

 - Contact potential for a pn junction; charge carrier injections under forward bias.

 2. Most Students

-A. Make appropriate qualitative judgments regarding the effects of materials characteristics and/or processing variables on microstructure, composition, properties and device performance.
+A. Make appropriate qualitative and quantitative judgments regarding the effects of materials characteristics and/or processing variables on microstructure, composition, properties and device performance.
 Examples:

 - Understanding dopant effects on conductivity in semiconductors.